uohman/final-project-api/README.md

 # Final project API
-This is the backend of my final project StreetSmart, an API with games.
+This is the backend of my final project StreetSmart.

 Routes:
 - /games (Show all games)